docker/docs/content/language/java/deploy.md

 ## Prerequisites

-- Complete all the previous sections of this guide, starting with [Build your Java image](build-images.md).
+- Complete all the previous sections of this guide, starting with [Containerize your app](containerize.md).
 - [Turn on Kubernetes](/desktop/kubernetes/#install-and-turn-on-kubernetes) in Docker Desktop.

 ## Overview